systelab/systelab-components/GOVERNANCE.md

 The current list of TSC members is:

+- Olga Puig @olgapuig
-- Alfons Serra
+- Alfons Serra @alfonsserra
-- Carles Viñola
+- Carles Viñola. @vinyulis
-- Olga Puig
-- Daniel Martinez
+- Daniel Martinez. @dmartinezcapilla
-- Josep Vila
+- Josep Vila. @josepvilabadillo
-- Aritz Peñalver
+- Aritz Peñalver. @apenalver2
+- Joaquim Vila. @joaquimvila

 ### TSC meetings

-The TSC meets in a video conference call.
-Each year, the TSC elects a chair to run the meetings.
+The TSC meets periodically.

 The TSC agenda includes issues that are at an impasse.
-The intention of the agenda is not to review or approve all patches.
-Collaborators review and approve patches on GitHub.
+The intention of the agenda is to review or approve all patches.

 Any community member can create a GitHub issue asking that the TSC review something.
-If consensus-seeking fails for an issue, a collaborator may apply the `tsc-agenda` label.
-That will add it to the TSC meeting agenda.

 Before each TSC meeting, the meeting chair will share the agenda with members of the TSC.
 TSC members can also add items to the agenda at the beginning of each